BenbenIO/LabArm-Cpp-API/README.md

 This API is based on the developed c++ API for the XM430 servomotor available [HERE](https://github.com/BenbenIO/XM430-cpp-API).
 All the motors are using protocol 2 and a baudrate of 57600.
 The datasheet references for the motors can be found [HERE](http://support.robotis.com/en/product/actuator/dynamixel_x/xm_series/xm430-w350.htm#bookmark5).
 <br />If you are looking for a python version, please go to the following link : (https://github.com/rasheeddo/LabRobotArmOfficial)
 ### Any resquest (new function to add) or issue report are very welcomed
-<br/> Lastest Update: had Blind Object Detection function and [Description](https://github.com/BenbenIO/LabArm-Cpp-API/blob/master/Blind%20Object%20Recognition%20with%20LabArm.pdf)
+<br/> Lastest Update: created a dedicated branch for blind object classification [Description](https://github.com/BenbenIO/LabArm-Cpp-API/blob/master/Blind%20Object%20Recognition%20with%20LabArm.pdf)

 ### Currently implementing
 I am currently working on: